HighPrompt AttackOWASP LLM01

 Overview

 Adversarial prompts are inputs specifically engineered to exploit edge cases, biases, or vulnerabilities in LLM behavior.
+The landmark research by Zou et al. (2023), 'Universal and Transferable Adversarial Attacks on Aligned Language Models,' showed that automatically generated adversarial suffixes using greedy coordinate gradient search can cause aligned models to produce harmful outputs, and that these suffixes transfer across models including ChatGPT, Bard, and Claude.
+MITRE ATLAS documents adversarial ML techniques across 15 tactics and 66 techniques, with 33 real-world case studies demonstrating how these attacks manifest in production systems.
 Unlike jailbreaks which aim to bypass safety features, adversarial prompts may aim to cause crashes, generate nonsensical outputs, expose model architecture details, or trigger specific unwanted behaviors.
-These attacks often use techniques borrowed from adversarial machine learning research.
+These attacks often use techniques borrowed from adversarial machine learning research, and NIST AI 600-1 highlights the vulnerability of GenAI systems to such adversarial inputs as a core risk area.

 How This Attack Works